 No single cause has been established, although genetic, neurodevelopmental and environmental factors are implicated¹.
 Increasingly, autism is being seen as a difference and part of neurodiversity rather than a disorder.
 While it cannot be ‘cured’, there are ways of supporting an individual with autism with any difficulties they may have.

-There is growing evidence that nutrition and lifestyle interventions can be very supportive to children with autism.
-For example, many children and adolescents have severely disrupted digestion, so restoring balance in the gut is a key focus from a nutritional perspective.
+There is growing evidence that nutrition and lifestyle interventions can be very supportive to individulas with autism.
+For example, many individuals with autism have severely disrupted digestion, so restoring balance in the gut is a key focus from a nutritional perspective.
 The following are also important nutritional and lifestyle factors for consideration:

 - balancing blood sugar